UPDATED Jan 3, 2017

 *Note on our Submissions Manager:

 Click here for our online submission system and please be sure to attach only .doc, .rtf, or .pdf files.
 We do not accept .docx files and will not consider any that are submitted.
-We also only consider text that is submitted, but if you include images as an integral part of your work, please contact us direct to discuss.
+We generally only consider text that is submitted, but if you include images as an integral part of your work, please contact us directly to discuss.
 Please keep file sizes small.
 If you have any questions, please email us.
 Do not leave questions in the comments section of the Submission Manager as they will not be answered right away.
 Thank you!